The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Sri Lanka: Miguel Cunat of Sri Lanka

 Most guidebooks will tell you to avoid Kandy or minimize your time there.
 One book goes as far as saying Kandy is a “fearful dump with appalling traffic.”
 Not so.
 Kandy, Sri Lanka’s second biggest city and the island’s last royal capital, is well worth at least a two-night stay, with one full day to explore.
-Don’t miss the Royal Botanical Gardens, one of the most impressive gardens you’ll see anywhere.
-The collection of rare trees and flowers is even better appreciated with a botanist as your guide (which Miguel can arrange).
+Don’t miss the Royal Botanical Gardens, one of the most impressive gardens you’ll see anywhere, or the sacred Temple of the Tooth, the most important Buddhist shrine in Sri Lanka.

 Best for thrill-seekers

 Canyoning on the Kelani River.
 The river, which runs west from the central highlands to Colombo, has a densely forested section called Kitulgala that’s ideal for rafting and canyoning.
 The Laxapana Falls, one of Sri Lanka’s highest and most spectacular waterfalls, is also found on the river, and there are a few truly amazing hidden gorges to rappel, jump, and slide down.
 (Film buffs might recognize Kitulgala as the location of the 1957 film Bridge Over the River Kwai).

 Sigiriya Rock Fortress is Sri Lanka’s most impressive archeological site and the biggest visitor attraction in the Cultural Triangle.
 Approximately 100 meters north of Sigiriya stands Pidurangala Rock, a massive rock similar to Sigiriya in size and height.
 One can climb to the top of Pidurangala to contemplate Sigiriya from a distance.
 At sunset it’s absolutely magical, and there’s no one around.
 Hardly anyone climbs Pidurangala because the climb is a little tricky toward the latter part—it involves lifting yourself up over a couple of rocks.
 It’s not suitable for everyone, but most fit people can do it—and it’s well worth the effort.